jjjacky3/agentic-reddit/README.md

-\### 4.
-Subreddit Discovery
+### 4. Subreddit Discovery

 Using Reddit’s public search API, the agent:

-\- Searches for subreddits relevant to its current query set
+- Searches for subreddits relevant to its current query set

-\- Merges discovered subreddits with seeds
+- Merges discovered subreddits with seeds

-\- Applies domain-specific exclusions to remove irrelevant large communities
+- Applies domain-specific exclusions to remove irrelevant large communities

-\- Caps total subreddits to control cost and runtime
+- Caps total subreddits to control cost and runtime

-This step allows \*\*adaptive source discovery\*\* rather than relying on a fixed list.
+This step allows **adaptive source discovery** rather than relying on a fixed list.